MLHale/nebraska-gencyber-modules/intro_to_firewalls/README.md

 > ![Windows firewall](./img/windowsfirewall.png)

 When two machines communicate (such as a client talking to a server), communication spans many different __layers__.
 Each of these layers is progressively lower level as you move downward.
+These layers provide abstractions that show only the necessary details, while reducing the complexity to a set of essential characteristics.
 In general there are 7 layers:

 - `Application` - The highest level layer where application data is handled (HTTP/FTP/DHCP/SSH/SSL, etc)
 - `Presentation` - often the same as the application level, sometimes acts as a translation between application and session